 Expand your reach with these methods:

-• Hashtag research to identify trending and niche tags for each platform
+• Hashtag research to find trending and niche tags

 3. Engagement Tactics